gbv/libso/libso.md

     gr:hasCurrencyValue a rdf:Property ;
         rdfs:label "has currency value (0..1)"@en ;
-        rdfs:comment """This property specifies the amount of money for a price per unit, shipping charges, or payment charges.
-The currency and other relevant details are attached to the respective gr:PriceSpecification etc...""" ;
+        rdfs:comment "This property specifies the amount of money for a price per unit, shipping charges, or payment charges.
+The currency and other relevant details are attached to the respective gr:PriceSpecification etc..." ;
         rdfs:domain gr:PriceSpecification ;
         rdfs:isDefinedBy <http://purl.org/goodrelations/v1#> ;
         rdfs:range xsd:float .